Mascele11/ai-modelling-experimentation/README.md

 - Attention Graph Neural Network development for Energy Price Forecasting in RT Market.

-Many of my production projects are under NDA (especially those involving MLOps frameworks), so this repo focuses on the reusable foundations rather than proprietary implementations.
+This repo focuses on the reusable foundations rather than proprietary implementations, it builds layer of AI models to be cross used among projects.